 Finding out the unique selling point (USP) is the main differentiator that a brand has from its competitors.
 It’s also the first point of establishing your content strategy and where it should be focused – obviously, not directly into promoting it but indirectly by thoroughly examining it, the need for it, as well as the benefits it gives.

-The planning phase is where you’ve established your brand’s identity and it’s unique values and are now determining how to integrate everything into top-quality content.
+The planning phase is where you’ve established your brand’s identity and it’s unique values and now want to integrate top-quality content that matches these.

-Discovering where your audience and the brand identity overlap is done in the phase of planning, usually by:
+This best way to discover where your audience and the brand identity overlap is to start with the following;

-- determining what kind of content your brand already has and how to improve it with addressing it to your customers’ needs
+- Determine what kind of content your brand already has and update it to ensure it addresses their needs.

-- brainstorming new ideas for content that fill in the holes that may be present and grow your brand to provide more value to its audience
+- Brainstorm new ideas for content that fill in the holes that may be present and grow your brand to provide more value to its audience.

-- creating an editorial calendar and guidelines for the content strategy being planned that is shared amongst your full company
+- Create an editorial calendar and guidelines for the content strategy that is shared amongst your full company

-As everything in life, the only way of measuring the success of your strategy is to have a goal to strive to.
+As with everything in life, the only way of measuring the success of your strategy is to have a goal to strive to smash.
 To define your goals you need to clarify exactly what you need from your content strategy.

 Some of the most common goals include:

-- growing the reputation and positioning your brand as an authority in the industry/niche
+- Growing your online reputation and positioning your brand as an authority in the industry/niche.

-- growing the base of loyal followers and customers
+- Grow the base of loyal followers and customers

-- answering the common question about your brand in a meaningful way
+- Answer the common question about your brand in a meaningful way

 The writing part comes next and for obvious reasons’ it’s the heart of your content strategy.
-Effective writing is imperative to success, but how to start or learn it?
+Effective writing is imperative to success, but where exactly do you even begin?

-With understanding what kind of content your audience wants, what approach would they want you to use and what questions they need answered in the content, you can start to structure the body and write an effective copy.
+Start by developing customer personas that define exactly who your customers are.
+Research what they are doing online and what sort of channels they engage with.
+With understanding what kind of content your audience wants, what approach would they want you to use and what questions they need answered in the content, you can start to structure the body to write effective copy.